MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0088-referenceableobjectwithiddeletionnotallowed.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

 ## How to fix this diagnostic?
 Reverting the change will fix this diagnostic.
-If deleting the object is required, the recommended approach is to mark it first as [Obsolete Pending](../properties/devenv-obsoletestate-property.md).
-You can then mark the object as [Obsolete Removed](../properties/devenv-obsoletestate-property.md) in a later version (but crucially not in the same version).
+If deleting the object is required, the recommended approach is to mark it first as [ObsoleteState Pending](../properties/devenv-obsoletestate-property.md).
+You can then mark the object as [ObsoleteState Removed](../properties/devenv-obsoletestate-property.md) in a later version.
+You cannot mark an object `ObsoleteState = Removed` in the same version as it is marked `ObsoleteState = Pending`.

 ## Code Examples
 ### Example 1: Deleting a Codeunit triggers the rule